Kotlin Help

 Support in IDEs

 By default, IntelliJ IDEA and Android Studio still use the previous compiler for code analysis, code completion, highlighting, and other IDE-related features.
-To get the full Kotlin 2.0 experience in your IDE, enable K2 Kotlin mode.
+To get the full Kotlin 2.0 experience in your IDE, enable K2 mode.

-In your IDE, go to Settings | Languages & Frameworks | Kotlin and select the Enable the K2-based Kotlin plugin option.
-The IDE will analyze your code using its K2 Kotlin mode.
+In your IDE, go to Settings | Languages & Frameworks | Kotlin and select the Enable K2 mode option.
+The IDE will analyze your code using its K2 mode.

 After enabling K2 mode, you may notice differences in IDE analysis due to changes in compiler behavior.
 Learn how the new K2 compiler differs from the previous one in our migration guide.

-• We are actively collecting feedback about K2 Kotlin mode, so please share your thoughts in our public Slack channel.
+• We are actively collecting feedback about K2 mode, so please share your thoughts in our public Slack channel.

 Leave your feedback on the new K2 compiler